MKMaths22/OdinSocial/README.md

 By adding the Stimulus Javascript controller form_redirect_controller.js and adding data-controller and data-action attributes to the form_with in comments#new, the redirect_back command in the CommentsController updates the current page with the new comment, as intended.

 I have decided not to send real emails, due to the difficulties of making an account with a sender as a private individual (as opposed to an organisation).
 There have been bugs upon deployment due to my inexperience with secrets/tokens.
+After an error pushing to GitHub I have only then added the RAILS_MASTER_KEY to application.yml.

 Things you may want to cover: